 ⭐ Insider Tip: If you've never visited Savannah before and want to learn all about River Street before your trip, I've written a massive post about the area that's loaded with pictures and tips about what to see and do on River Street.

 I hope this post has been helpful — or that it at least provides a good starting point in your search.
-If you still have questions, I answer them pretty quickly over on my Instagram account.

 - Here's where you'll find all of my Savannah posts.